Wizard Potion Dilution Calculator

 | 25 mL @ 20% | 10% | 25 mL | 50 mL |

-- Dilution only: this calculator assumes you are adding solvent (no evaporation/boiling off, no removing concentrate).
-Therefore, the target strength must be less than or equal to the initial strength (T ≤ S).
-If T > S, you can’t reach it by dilution—you’d need to concentrate or add more active ingredient.
+- Dilution only: this calculator assumes you are adding solvent.
+Therefore, the target strength must be lower than the initial strength in the current tool.
+If the target is higher, you cannot reach it by dilution.

 - Percentage basis: strengths are treated as a generic concentration measure.
 In real chemistry, “%” can mean % v/v, % w/w, or % w/v; results differ if density changes matter.

-- Volume additivity: assumes volumes add linearly (final volume = starting + solvent).
-Some real mixtures shrink/expand slightly when combined.
+- Volume additivity: the calculator assumes final volume equals starting volume plus solvent added.
+Some real mixtures shrink or expand slightly when combined.

-- Same units in/out: if you enter mL, you’ll get mL back.
-Don’t mix units (e.g., mL and oz) unless you convert first.
+- Same units in and out: if you enter mL, you will get mL back.
+Do not mix mL and oz unless you convert first.

-- Safety note: the fantasy theme is for fun/education.
-Don’t use this page as medical, chemical, or food-safety guidance.
+- Safety note: the fantasy theme is for fun and education.
+Do not use this page as medical, chemical, or food-safety guidance.